purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 1. [Authentication](#authentication)
 1. [Integration Tests](#integration-tests)

+Let's get started.

 ## Development Environment as Code.

-The Visual Studio Code Remote - Containers extension lets you use a Docker container as a full-featured development environment.
+The [Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension lets you use a Docker container as a full-featured development environment.
 This fixes the following problems

 * Enables developers other than yourself to get quickly up to speed
 * Stops issues such as "It works on my machine"
 * Allows you to check your development environment into git.

-Install the devcontainer extension.
+Install the devcontainer extension in VSCode and then setup a Rust environment.

 ![Creating a vault](./containers-extension.png)